Guide to Shopping in Florence: From Art Galleries to Markets

 You surely know Mercato Centrale, one of the best places to shop like a Florentine (if you know the right tricks – bookmark our tips for checking out food markets in Florence!).
 But every morning, from Tuesday to Saturday, you can stop in the streets around it to find a colorful show of leather jackets, leather purses, and even leather-bound diaries.

 Locals won’t be around—it’s not every day you need expensive leather shoes.
-But it’s a leather market full of small, precious sensory pleasures, like smelling the leather and touching the soft material while soaking up the chitchat of tourists.
+But it’s one of Florence’s leather markets that’s full of small, precious sensory pleasures, like smelling the leather and touching the soft material while soaking up the chitchat of tourists.

 Shoppers in Florence check out a busy outdoor flea market